RHagenson/2019-01-03-UNO/_episodes/12-variant-calling.md

 This will create a `.sai` file which is an intermediate file containing the suffix array indexes.

-Have a look at the [bwa options page](http://bio-bwa.sourceforge.net/bwa.shtml).
-While we are running bwa with the default parameters here, your use case might require a change of parameters. *NOTE: Always read the manual page for any tool before using and make sure the options you use are appropriate for your data.*
+Have a look at the [BWA options page](http://bio-bwa.sourceforge.net/bwa.shtml).
+While we are running BWA with the default parameters here, your use case might require a change of parameters.

+> ## Read the Manual
+>
+> Always read the manual page for any tool before using
+> and make sure the options you use are appropriate for your data.
+>
+{: .callout}

 We're going to start by aligning the reads from just one of the samples in our dataset (`SRR097977.fastq`).
-Later, we'll be iterating this whole process on all of our sample files.
+Later, we'll be iterating this whole process on all of our sample files. **Note: below that `\` is being used to extend the command onto multiple lines for easier reading.**

 ~~~
-$ bwa aln data/ref_genome/ecoli_rel606.fasta data/trimmed_fastq_small/SRR097977.fastq_trim.fastq > results/sai/SRR097977.aligned.sai
+$ bwa aln \
+        data/ref_genome/ecoli_rel606.fasta \
+        data/trimmed_fastq_small/SRR097977.fastq_trim.fastq \
+        > results/sai/SRR097977.aligned.sai
 ~~~
 {: .bash}